• 5.0/5 from 223+ reviews.

 Not satisfied = money back

-Although sleep problems during menopause can be frustrating, many women experience them.
-Fortunately, there are various solutions that can help reduce symptoms and improve sleep quality.
+Although sleep problems during menopause can be frustrating, many women suffer from them.
+Fortunately, there are various solutions that can help reduce the symptoms and improve sleep quality.

 Below you will find five tips that can help you sleep better during menopause:

-1. Maintain a consistent sleep schedule: Try to go to bed at the same time every night and wake up at the same time.
+1. Keep a consistent sleep schedule: Try to go to bed at the same time every evening and get up at the same time.
 This can help your body develop a healthy sleep rhythm and improve your sleep quality.

-2. Create a sleep-friendly environment: Make sure your bedroom is dark, cool, and quiet, and use earplugs or a sleep mask if necessary to block out external noise or light.
-Also invest in a comfortable mattress, pillow, and bedding to create a comfortable sleep environment.
+2. Create a sleep-friendly environment: Make sure your bedroom is dark, cool, and quiet, and use earplugs or a sleep mask if needed to block out external sounds or light.
+Also invest in a comfortable mattress, pillow, and bedding to create a cosy sleeping environment.

-3. Relax before bedtime: Try to reduce stress by doing relaxation exercises such as meditation or yoga, or by taking a warm bath or shower before bed.
-Avoid using smartphones or tablets before bedtime, as the blue light from these devices can disrupt melatonin production.
+3. Relax before bedtime: Try to reduce stress by doing relaxation exercises such as meditation or yoga, or by taking a warm bath or shower before going to bed.
+Avoid using smartphones or tablets before bedtime, as the blue light from these devices can disrupt the production of melatonin.

 4. Try natural remedies: Some women find relief from their sleep problems by using natural remedies such as valerian root, chamomile tea, or aromatherapy.
 Always consult your doctor before trying new supplements or remedies.

 5. Consider hormone therapy: In some cases, hormone therapy can be an effective solution for sleep problems during menopause.
-Hormone therapy can help balance hormone levels and reduce sleep issues.
-However, it is important to discuss the risks and benefits of hormone therapy with your doctor before deciding to try it.
+Hormone therapy can help balance hormone levels and reduce sleep problems.
+However, it is important to talk to your doctor about the risks and benefits of hormone therapy before deciding to try it.

-Hopefully, these tips will help you sleep better during menopause and reduce the negative effects of sleep problems.
-Always consult your doctor if you experience persistent sleep issues, as this may be a sign of an underlying medical condition.
+Hopefully these tips will help you sleep better during menopause and reduce the negative effects of sleep problems.
+Always consult your doctor if you experience persistent sleep problems, as this may be a sign of an underlying medical condition.

 The use of a weighted blanket during menopause

-Another solution that women may consider for sleep problems during menopause is the use of a weighted blanket.
+Another solution women can consider for sleep problems during menopause is the use of a weighted blanket.
 Weighted blankets are designed to have a calming and relaxing effect through deep pressure stimulation, which can help reduce stress and anxiety and improve sleep quality.

-We hope that after reading this article you have learned more about insomnia during menopause and that we have provided you with tools for better sleep during this time.
+We hope that after reading this article you have learned more about sleeplessness during menopause and that we have given you tools for a better night’s rest during menopause.

 €10,- discount?